-In 2002, Helfer turned her focus to acting, moving to Los Angeles and quickly earning a guest star spot on the second season finale of “C.S.I.”
+In 2002, Helfer turned her focus to acting, moving to Los Angeles and quickly earning a guest star spot on the second season finale of “C.S.I.: Crime Scene Investigation.”
 The following year she earned her break with “Battlestar Galactica,” achieving a remarkably fast and successful transition into acting.
-During her hiatus from “Battlestar Galactica,” Helfer portrayed the legendary Farrah Fawcett in NBC’s movie, “Behind the Camera: The Unauthorized Story of Charlie’s Angels.”
-She further expanded her portfolio by starring as Stephanie Jacobs opposite Dennis Hopper and Billy Zane in the independent feature Memory, and later starred alongside LeeLee Sobieski in another independent film, Walk All Over Me, which premiered at the Toronto International Film Festival.
+During her hiatus from “Battlestar Galactica,” Helfer portrayed the legendary Farrah Fawcett in NBC’s film, “Behind the Camera: The Unauthorized Story of Charlie’s Angels.”
+She further expanded her portfolio by starring as Stephanie Jacobs opposite Dennis Hopper and Billy Zane in the independent feature Memory, and later starred alongside LeeLee Sobieski in another independent, Walk All Over Me, which premiered at the Toronto International Film Festival.

-Helfer returned to the small-screen in 2008, joining the cast of the USA Network’s hit series, “Burn Notice” for a multi-episode arc.
-The next year she filmed recurring guest role on the award-winning CBS comedy, “Two and a Half Men,” while appearing on Fox’s crime shows “Chuck” and “Lie to Me.”
-In 2010, Helfer booked a series regular role on the 10-episode arc of Jerry Bruckheimer’s “Dark Blue,” starring opposite Dylan McDermott, and went on to do a variety of roles on series such as “Suits” on USA Network, “Key and Peale,” “The Librarians,” “Community,” “Chuck,” “Jeremiah” and “Franklin & Bash,” among others.
+Helfer returned to the small-screen in 2008, joining the cast of the USA Network’s hit series “Burn Notice” for a multi-episode arc.
+The next year she filmed recurring guest spots on the award-winning CBS comedy “Two and a Half Men,” while appearing on FOX’s crime shows “Chuck” and “Lie to Me.”
+In 2010, Helfer booked a series regular role on the 10-episode arc of Jerry Bruckheimer’s “Dark Blue,” starring opposite Dylan McDermott and went on to do a variety of terrific roles on series such as “Suits,” “Key and Peele,” “The Librarians,” “Community,” “Chuck,” “Jeremiah” and “Franklin & Bash,” among others.

-Adding to her impressive resume, Helfer has done prolific voiceover work in mega-hit video game franchises, including playing the roles of Commander Veronica Dare in “Halo 3 ODST,” EDI in “Mass Effect 2 and 3,” and Sarah Kerrigan in Blizzard Entertainment’s “StarCraft II: Heart of the Storm” and “Wings of Liberty,” for which she won the 2010 VGA for Best Performance by a Human Female.
-She also showcased her voice talent in animated productions of “Green Lantern: First Flight,” “The Spectacular Spiderman” and “TRON: Uprising.”
+Adding to her impressive resume, Helfer has done prolific voiceover work in mega-hit video game franchises including, playing the roles of Commander Veronica Dare in “Halo: ODST,” EDI in “Mass Effect 2” and “3,” Sarah Kerrigan in Blizzard Entertainment’s “StarCraft II: Wings of Liberty,” for which she won the 2010 VGA for Best Performance by a Human Female, as well as in “StarCraft II: Heart of the Swarm.”
+She also showcased her voice talent in animated productions, “Green Lantern: First Flight,” a Cartoon Network TV movie, on Disney XD’s “The Spectacular Spiderman,” and on Disney XD’s “TRON: Uprising.”